WebOrigami/docs/src/content/language/templates.md

 ## Conditions

-Use the built-in [@if](/builtins/@if.html) function to include text based on some condition.
+Use the built-in [`if`](/builtins/if.html) function to include text based on some condition.

-The first argument to `@if` is a condition that is evaluated.
-If the result is truthy (not `false`, `null`, or `undefined`), the second argument to `@if` is included in the template’s text output.
+The first argument to `if` is a condition that is evaluated.
+If the result is truthy (not `false`, `null`, or `undefined`), the second argument to `if` is included in the template’s text output.
 If the result is falsy and a third argument is provided, that third argument will be included in the output.

 ```ori
 // condition.ori